With Valentine’s Day coming up, many of us are thinking about date ideas to connect with our partners.

 For Christmas, I gifted my husband with “12 Months of Dates.”
 I wanted to make sure we had “couple time” without worrying about child care, so I came up with at-home-date ideas.
 We are also tightening up our budget this year.
 With dates at home, those impulsive extras aren’t a risk.

-Here are 8 easy at-home date ideas that are perfect for after the kids are in bed!
+8 easy at-home date ideas, perfect for after the kids are in bed!

 After you put the kids to bed, search YouTube for lessons on that dance you’ve always wanted to learn!
 You can find lessons for bachata, jitterbug, club, salsa- there has not been a dance or style I’ve been unable to find.
 Turn the music up as loud as you dare and enjoy learning new moves with your partner.